polirural/polirural/index.md

 ## Welcome 👋

 Thanks for the visit.
-This pages mostly compiles public and OS info about the public repositories.
+This page mostly compiles public and OS info about the public repositories.

-## Public repositories
+## Code and docs

 > Links to repos will be here soon.